fledge-iot/fledge-filter-python35/docs/index.rst

                ...
        return readings

+The Python script is not limited to returning the same number of readings it receives, additional readings may be added into the pipeline or readings may be removed.
+If the filter removes all the readings it was sent it must still return either an empty list or it may return the *None* object.

 A second function may be provided by the Python plugin code to accept configuration from the plugin that can be used to modify the behavior of the Python code without the need to change the code.
 The configuration is a JSON document which is again passed as a Python Dict to the set_filter_config function in the user provided Python code.
 This function should be of the form

 .. code-block:: python